 These are both meta search engines rather than search engines with their own databases.

-In other words, they forward your query on to other search engines and then display the search responses.
+In other words, they forward your query on to other search engines and then display the search responses they receive back.

-The plus side to this is that this process does not reveal your computer’s information to the search engines they consult.
+The plus side is that this process does not reveal your computer’s information to the search engines they consult.